WebOrigami/docs/src/content/framework/tutorial.md

 $ npm run build
 ```

-This invokes a Graph Origami tool called `ori`, and instructs it to copy the contents of the entire virtual `public` graph to a real file system folder called `build`.
+This invokes a Graph Origami tool called `ori`, and instructs it to copy the contents of the entire virtual `public` tree to a real file system folder called `build`.
 This turns the virtual files into real files.

 <span class="tutorialStep"></span> In the Glitch terminal, type: